TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-4-Azure-Globalinfra.md

 # Azure Global Infrastructure

-Introductie:

-Alles in de cloud, van servers tot networking, is virtualized.
-Als klant van een cloud provider hoef je je geen zorgen te maken over de onderliggende fysieke infrastructuur.
-De fysieke locatie van je applicatie of data kan echter wel belangrijk zijn.
+Everything in the cloud, from servers to networking, is virtualized.
+As a customer of a cloud provider, you don't have to worry about the underlying physical infrastructure.
+However, the physical location of your application or data can be important.

-De global infrastructure van Azure bestaat uit de volgende componenten:
+The global infrastructure of Azure consists of the following components:

 - Regions: